`

 This is the go to place for learning: http://forums.ni.com/ni/board?board.id=460

-charris answered my question at: http://forums.ni.com/ni/board/message?board.id=460&thread.id=1449
+Mr. Harris answered my question at: http://forums.ni.com/ni/board/message?board.id=460&thread.id=1449

 NI Discussion Forums : Additional NI Product Boards : LabVIEW for LEGO MINDSTORMS NXT : loading sensor data into an array and then retrieving it

-My current aesthetic image analysis vi. http://tomlohre.com/labview/100519.vi
+Current aesthetic image analysis vi. http://tomlohre.com/labview/100519.vi

 100111

 Adapting motionW.vi in the GPS_Camera8W.llb to display changes in the camera grab due to motion.
-I figuring out how to subtract an image from an image within the loop with the help of Chris at Tuffs University.
+Tom figuring out how to subtract an image from an image within the loop with the help of Chris at Tuffs University.

-I also am trying to figure out how to save the black edge outline generated by motionW.vi in the second screen.
+Trying to figure out how to save the black edge outline generated by motionW.vi in the second screen.
 If you save the image that comes out of the loop it is not image generated in the second screen.

-I was able to adapt GPS8.vi in the GPS_Camera8.llb part of:
+Able to adapt GPS8.vi in the GPS_Camera8.llb part of:

 http://www.convict.lu/Jeunes/Robo_Soccer/Robo_Soccer2.htm